JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 Input and output files
 ______________________

-The read files should be located in reads/cleaned/ and should follow the `naming conventions`_.
+The read files should be located in reads/cleaned/ and should follow the :doc:`naming conventions <introduction>`.
 It is very important to set in the read file names the library, sample and platforms, otherwise the realignment and the SNP calling will fail.
 The reference genome should be located in mapping/reference as a fasta file.

 Once bwa is finished a timestamped mapping directory will contain a result/by_readgroup subdirectory with one bam file for each input read file.
 Every one of such bam files is considered to be a read group.
 After the mapping is finished a merge_bam analysis can be done.
 That analysis will merged all bam files located in result/by_reagroup and will create an unique bam file in result/merged_bam.
 This bam file will contain as many read groups as bam files are merged.
 Every read group will retain the information about the library, sample and platform.